 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by other (eg via the internet).
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by other.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults or another child or children.

-Safeguarding: In relation to children and young people, the School adopts the definition used in the Children Act 2004 and the Department for Education (DfE) guidance document: Working Together to Safeguard Children 2015 which define safeguarding and promoting children and young people's welfare as:
+Safeguarding: In relation to children and young people, the School adopts the definition used in the Children Act 2004 and the Department for Education (DfE) guidance document: Working Together to Safeguard Children 2018 which define safeguarding and promoting children and young people's welfare as:

-- a) protecting children from maltreatment; - b) preventing impairment of children's health or development;

-- c) ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - d) taking action to enable all children to have the best outcomes.
+- a) protecting children from maltreatment; - b) preventing impairment of children's health or development; - c) ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - d) taking action to enable all children to have the best outcomes.